-Reshaping the conversation surrounding dairy, The Uncreamery has since been able to create some amazing new products and functions for their vegan cheeses.
+Reshaping the conversation surrounding dairy and vegan products, The Uncreamery has since been able to create some amazing new products and functions for their vegan cheeses.
 They’ve been able to source incredibly high quality ingredients that make their products as close to the “real” thing, without the dairy, soy and cholesterol.

 It can be incredibly difficult to find vegan cheese that does not taste fake or artificial.
 Between the texture, flavor and getting it to melt properly, vegan cheese definitely takes years of practice and precision.
 While it isn’t hard to believe that vegans swarm towards their cheeses, (even Tabitha Brown, Tik Tok influencer and vegan foodie praised their Smoked Gouda), Lisa explained that non-vegans have given The Uncreamery great feedback on its products!